atelporetti/TodoAppTestPlan/README.md

             * Login failed with old password after changing the password
             * Login succesfull in diferent browsers

+        *   *Task Board*
-        *   Task Board
+            * *General*
                 * Verify Task Board contains TO DO, IN PROGRESS and DONE columns
                 * Verify Task Board contains Create and Refresh buttoms
-            * Verify Task Board contains Title, User, Notification, Task Board and All Tasks links
+                * Verify Task Board contains Title, User Name, Notification, Task Board and All Tasks links
                 * Verify count of total tasks in TO DO column is correct
                 * Verify count of total tasks in IN PROGRESS column is correct
                 * Verify count of total tasks in DONE column is correct
                 * Verify it is possible to scroll on TO DO column when tasks cannot be displayed all on the same screen
                 * Verify it is possible to scroll on IN PROGRESS column when tasks cannot be displayed all on the same screen
                 * Verify it is possible to scroll on DONE column when tasks cannot be displayed all on the same screen
-            * Verify task number increases by one for every tasks created
+                * Verify My Profile link opens modal window
+                * Verify that the Logout link is redirected to login/home page

-            * Create Task
+            * *Create Task*
                 * Verify modal tasks opens on click Create buttom
                 * Verify Cancel, Create buttoms elements are present
                 * Verify Drag and Drop funtionality works with pictures files